gazaskygeeks/Coding-Foundations-course/coursebook/Week 03/session-06/layout.md

 the layout is how to organize the elements on your website such as put two divisions in the same row or to put the text beside the image.

-CSS provides alot of techniques  to orgnizaed the position of elements in the page, like:
+*CSS provides a lot of techniques  to organize the position of elements in the page, like:*

-- float.
+- float and clear.
-- inline-Block
+- inline-Block.
-- box model
+- box model.
-- flexbox
+- flexbox.
-- grid
+- grid.

 in this session we will discuss float, inline-block, box model.